Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Introduction

+(We are grateful to an anonymous referee for asking about characteristic $p$ and to Raf Cluckers for directing us to modern versions of the transfer principle.)

 \begin{example} For $c=1$, Condition~\ref{con} is trivially satisfied as $\mcE = \{0\}$.
-Theorem~\ref{thm:main} follows, in this case, by inspection of the classical formula, valid for any compact discrete valuation ring $\lri$ with residue field cardinality $q$, say,
+Theorem~\ref{thm:main} and Corollary~\ref{cor:char.p} follow, in this case, by inspection of the classical formula, valid for any compact discrete valuation ring $\lri$ with residue field cardinality $q$, say,

 for the Dirichlet generating series enumerating all finite index submodules of $\lri^n$; see, for instance, \cite[Proposition~1.1]{GSS/88}. \end{example}